 - Text books

 - Journal articles (open source academic)

 - Company sources / market commentary

 - Press comment / newspaper articles

-- · Primary data collected
+- Primary data collected

 You must use a range of relevant information sources (company sources, press commentary and study materials).
 You must also collect a range of information.
 Do remember that not everything you read will be useful, but you may not know this until the final stages, so keep a record of what you read, where you found it (including the url).
+You will be assessed on how you have used these sources i.e. how effectively the information gathered has been used to address your topic aims.